How to Avoid & Fix Frozen Pipes in Chicago

 - Insulating pipes is a very easy and cost-effective prevention method, and it lasts for years.
 Pipe insulation typically comes in rolls of foam or fiberglass with a slit along the side.
 These can simply be fitted over the pipe and will typically prevent most problems with a pipe freeze.
 Do keep in mind that the insulation is good enough much of the time, but it can fail to prevent a freeze if the temperatures get low enough.

 - Adding heat is another great way, and is in fact more effective overall.
 However it tends to take a minor investment of some type.
-This is either through the purchase of heat tape or heat rope (similar to the pipe insulation, but uses electricity), the temporary use of space heaters, or by simply heating the areas exposed to cold by keeping doors open to allow furnace or boiler heat in.
+This is either through the purchase of heat tape or heat rope (similar to the pipe insulation, but uses electricity), the temporary use of space heaters, or by simply heating the areas exposed to cold by keeping doors open to allow furnace heat in.